Close Menu

 Razer Kraken Kitty V2 – Gengar Edition promotional image Razer Kraken Kitty V2 – Gengar Edition promotional image

 What the Razer Kraken Kitty V2 Gengar Edition does do, however, is deliver excellent sound quality.
-On the fact sheet, Razer notes that the headset includes TriForce 40mm Drivers, which are a patented three-part driver designed to deliver “crisp highs, haunting mids, and deep, rumbly lows for immersive audio clarity” and promises to provide accurate positional audio with 7.1 Surround Sound.
+On the fact sheet, Razer notes that the headset includes TriForce 40mm Drivers, a patented three-part driver designed to deliver “crisp highs, haunting mids, and deep, rumbly lows for immersive audio clarity” and promises to provide accurate positional audio with 7.1 Surround Sound.
 Yeah, it does that.

 Gengar Edition Kraken Kitty V2 headset isn’t perfect, but it delivers on just nearly everything that Razer has put on the tin.
 And while the audio input quality from the mic isn’t where I need it to be, the 7.1 Surround Sound is doing work, especially when it comes to playing games.
-I played through most of Sword of the Sea with this headset, and the immersive quality (when the volume is turned up) continues the quality of product that I expect from Razer’s headsets.
+I played through most of Sword of the Sea with this headset, and the immersive quality (when the volume is turned up) matches the high-quality product that I expect from Razer’s headsets.

 The Gengar Edition headset isn’t perfect for what I need outside of work, but it is the best-looking and sounding headset collaboration I’ve had the chance to use.
 But what stands out is the absolute creativity and franchise understanding that goes into nailing this design.
 It continues Razer’s dedication to honoring not just the technical quality but understanding what fans need, and how to meet them there first, and then make sure their needs as a player are met too.